-Unless otherwise established by the requirements of a specific merit process, the following standard review periods will be used in evaluating Teaching, Research, and Service:
+Unless the Office of the Provost establishes requirements for a specific merit process, the following standard review periods will be used in evaluating Teaching, Research, and Service:

-- Teaching: May include up to a maximum of 36 months in order to establish, assess, and account for a documented significant body of work, with emphasis given to work within the prior 12 month period directly preceding the merit process. - Research: May include up to a maximum of 60 months in order to establish, assess, and account for a documented significant body of work, with emphasis given to work within the prior 24 month period directly preceding the merit process. - Service: May include up to a maximum of 36 months in order to establish, assess, and account for a documented significant body of work, with emphasis given to work within the prior 12 month period directly preceding the merit process.
+Teaching: May include up to a maximum of 36 months in order to establish, assess, and account for a documented significant body of work, with emphasis given to work within the prior 12 month period directly preceding the merit process.

+Research: May include up to a maximum of 36 months in order to establish, assess, and account for a documented significant body of work, with emphasis given to work within the prior 24 month period directly preceding the merit process.

+Service: May include up to a maximum of 36 months in order to establish, assess, and account for a documented significant body of work, with emphasis given to work within the prior 12 month period directly preceding the merit process.